allouis/composition-of-curried-lamb/README.md

 # Writing functions to be curried

-You *can* curry any function you wish - provided it takes more than one argument.
+You *can* curry any function you wish.

-However for functions that take data and act upon it, it is often more useful to have the data as the last argument to the function.
+However for functions that take data and act upon it, it is often more useful to have the data as the last argument to the function, rather than data first.

 The error of data first is especially prominent in array functions and propagated by libraries such as underscore and LoDash